nbaronti/Homework_1/README.md

 >"We have the ability to sit on both sides of the counter, and figure out the ways that we can add unique value to both the merchant and the consumer in the exchange."

-In terms of technology, Square utilizes a handful of programming languages and database techonologies in the development of its software applications.
+In terms of technology, Square utilizes a handful of programming languages and database technologies in the development of its software applications.
 According to Square's company profile on Stackshare.io, the company uses software development technologies such as (but not limited to):

 - **Programming Languages**: Ruby, Javascript, Objective-C
 - **Database Technology**: MySQL, Redis, Vertica